-Yes, it's only May; there's a lot of cinema left to see in 2017 before anything that resembles a final list of potential Oscar nominees can be called complete; but as I did last year, I'm starting early, with the plan being to continue updating this list throughout the year, as new information is provided that makes edits necessary.
-For example, release date shifts of films we do know about (maybe a title that's currently scheduled for release in 2018 is moved up to late 2017, or vice-versa); hype/buzz around unreleased titles that screen at film festivals, etc. Typically, after this list is published, I receive messages informing me about films I should know about that should be on the list.
+Yes, it’s only February; there’s a lot of cinema left to see in 2017 before anything that resembles a final list of potential Oscar nominees can be called complete; but as I did last year, I’m starting early, with the plan being to continue updating this list throughout the year, as new information is provided that makes edits necessary – new films we don’t already know about that are Oscar caliber, are announced for release this year; release date shifts of films we do know about (maybe a title that’s currently scheduled for release in 2018 is moved up to late 2017); hype/buzz around unreleased titles that screen at film festivals, etc. Typically, after this list is published, I receive messages informing me about films I should know about that should be on the list.

-So this is an evolving list, based on available information as of the time of each update.
-It's most certainly going to change over the next 8 months.
+So this is just a starter list, based on available information as of the time of this post.
+It’s most certainly going to change over the next 10 months.

 As this is a black film blog, for this list, I’m considering only “black films” – films that tell stories that unfold through the lives of black characters; or films in which black characters are central to the narrative, even if not entirely so.
 It’s certainly early to say how the 2018 Oscars will compare to this year’s event in terms of black nominees, and whether #OscarsSoWhite will trend again; but even this early in the year, I’m pleased that we can identify a small handful of potentials.

 I’m using the S&A database as my source of information, as well as Box Office Mojo and IMDB to come up with these titles.